We all love fresh air, particularly city dwellers who are, more often than not, stuck in apartments with no backyards and few outdoor spaces.

 Without window protection, this can and does often lead to catastrophe.
-While high-rise syndrome happens to cats more frequently, it does happen to dogs, as well.
+While high-rise syndrome happens to cats more frequently, it does happen to dogs.

 High-rise syndrome refers to a collection of traumatic injuries that a pet may sustain when they fall from a height.
 More about this below.